Best travel time Tayrona National Park

 If you come to Tayrona National Park by car, you can go to the main entrance (Zaino).
 You can drive to Cañaveral and park the car there.
 Parking costs COP20.000 per day for cars and COP14.500 for motor bikes (rates 2025).

 There is another entrance you can go to by car, which is the Palangana (Neguanje) entrance.
-This is the first entrance from Santa Marta, about a 20-minute drive away.
+This is the first entrance from Santa Marta, about a 20-minute drive.
 From here you do not have access to beaches like Playa Arrecife and Cabo San Juan, but you can go to Playa Neguanje and take a boat to the beautiful beach Playa Cristal.
 There are no hotels or camping spots here so you have to leave the park the same day.

 By boat